serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

   - PhilippMuns
 ---

-We're proud to announce v1.9 of the Serverless Framework.
+Today we're happy to announce v1.9 of the Serverless Framework.

 Let's take a dive into the release highlights.